-For astrophotography and night time photography, we’d probably use this in conjunction with another backpack style bag to take out into the wild, but we’d certainly trust this one for any aircraft or train journeys.
+For astrophotography and nighttime photography, we’d probably use this in conjunction with another backpack-style bag to take out into the wild, but we’d certainly trust this one for any aircraft or train journeys.

-Detail is important, which is why the Hadley Pro, their best-selling bag, was updated in 2020 with a luggage trolley retainer strap and improved leather top handle for extra comfort.
+Detail is important, which is why the Hadley Pro, their best-selling bag, was updated in 2020 with a luggage trolley retainer strap and an improved leather top handle for extra comfort.
 They’ve also introduced some pleasing new colors, too.

 You have the option of leaving the interior of the bag open or installing a padded insert with four adjustable or repositionable foam dividers to keep everything organized.
 The top flap secures down well with the leather straps, and the buckles ensure everything inside the bag itself stays weatherproofed and away from the elements.
 The carrying strap is comfortable and easy to adjust to different weights and positions.